FAQs

 If you JUST registered and you try to login immediately, you will get that message.
 The web janitor has to check and “activate” your registration, which may take a day or two (or more in flu season).
 Once your registration is activated, the system sends you a notification email.

-If you were able to login previously, but you now get this message please email website@oarc.net, or if you prefer, there is a form you can use on the website at https://oarc.net/contact-the-web-janitor/
+If you were able to login previously, but you now get this message, please submit a support ticket at https://oarc.net/support/

 This only happens if you are using the Microsoft Edge browser and have gone to a page with an embedded PDF.
 It has been reported to Microsoft and they claimed they would remove the incorrect warning.
 However, the warning continues to appear on SOME embedded PDFs, but not all, and there does not seem to be anything we can do to correct it.
 This warning does not appear with FireFox, Chrome, or Safari, and there definitely is nothing dangerous in the embedded PDFs.
 This is a long-standing problem that has been reported to Microsoft over many years.